-- \$593 for single and head of household taxpayers - \$1,186 for married taxpayers filing a joint return
+- \$611 for single or head of household taxpayers - \$1,221 for married taxpayers filing a joint return - \$611 for married taxpayers filing a separate return.

 Credit for Contributions Made to Certified School Tuition Organizations (Form 348)

 The allowable current year credit for contributions to a certified school tuition organization was adjusted for inflation purposes.
 For 2020, the maximum current year credit is: